Dusty Hernández-Harrison: Professional career

-Just two weeks later in Tunica, Mississippi, Dusty faced the durable Aaron Anderson and won every round en route to a six-round unanimous decision.
+Two weeks later in Tunica, Mississippi, Dusty faced Aaron Anderson and won every round on the way to a six-round unanimous decision.

 On April 12, 2013, Dusty fought for the first of three times at Dover Downs Hotel and Casino in Dover, Delaware.
 He won a unanimous decision against Puerto Rico's Jonathan Garcia, winning 60–54 on two of the judges' scorecards and 59–55 on the third.

 On May 18, 2013, before a raucous hometown crowd of 3,000 fans that included Wale, Pierre Garçon, and Ty Lawson at the University of the District of Columbia, Dusty faced his toughest opponent to date, Eddie Soto (12–6), in a scheduled eight-round bout.
-Dusty dominated from the onset, dropping Soto with a picture-perfect right hand in the second round.
-He brought the fight to halt in the fifth round with a right hand that ultimately led the referee to stop the fight after Soto fell three times from the punch.
-Dusty proceeded to earn the "2013 Knockout of the Year" for the Soto fight and the "2013 Fighter of the Year" from Go Fight Live (GFL.tv).
+Dusty dominated from the onset, dropping Soto with a right hand in the second round.
+He brought the fight to a halt in the fifth round with a right hand that ultimately led the referee to stop the fight after Soto fell three times from the punch.
+Dusty earned the "2013 Knockout of the Year" for the Soto fight and the "2013 Fighter of the Year" from Go Fight Live (GFL.tv).

 A little over a month later on June 29, he defeated former WBO Africa Champion Ben Ankrah by unanimous decision on the Gennady Golovkin vs. Matthew Macklin undercard.

 Dusty returned to Dover Downs on August 23 to fight Miami's Guillermo Valdes (12–4).
 In the second round, Dusty landed a double left-hook to the body and head that put his veteran opponent on the canvas.
 Dusty remained in control and the referee stopped the bout in the fourth round following a vicious barrage of punches along the ropes, bringing the crowd to its feet for their new "hometown" star.